Niki and Yoko

 (Translator’s note: tenkasu means crunchy bits of batter that fall into the oil when frying tempura.)

-Tsuda Juku had two student dormitories, the West Dorm and East Dorm.
+Tsuda Juku had two student dormitories, the West Dorm and the East Dorm.
 Since the transportation condition was much worse than today, 70% of the students lived in dormitory.
 Shizue commuted to school from home as a freshman, but found the long hours of commuting exhausting.
 The next year she started living in the East Dorm.
 She typically brought home a lot of laundry on Friday, stayed home on weekend, and resumed studying at school Monday morning.

 Without fail, Shizue took one thing to school on Monday.
 It was tenkasu or tempura batter bits, food waste from Hanaya.
 Though the war was long over, students led a hand-to-mouth living; the dorms provided scarce, coarse meals.
 Many times they had only two sweet potatoes Norin No. 1 on their plates for lunch.
 That’s when Hanaya’s tenkasu played an important role.
 Sprinkle tenkasu over hot rice and drop some soy sauce.
 It was delicious indeed.
 Albeit bits and pieces, tempura was a meal of dreams to many Japanese families.
 The tenkasu bowl was a major hit among East Dorm boarders.